 Figure 4 demonstrates the average performance of birds on this visual choice midsession reversal task.
 Pigeons displayed somewhat better performance on this version of the task than previously observed (e.g., see Figure 1b), with both fewer anticipatory and perseverative errors than frequently observed.
 This may suggest that the addition of timeouts had punishing effects on errors over and above missing a reinforcer on a particular trial.

 Birds still did not appear to be highly sensitive to local reinforcement rates, as observed in other similar midsession reversal tasks.
-Paired t-tests showed the birds’ average change in choice of S1 from Trials 41-42 (M = 0.19, SEM = 0.08) was not significantly larger than either the change from Trials 36-41 [M = 0.04, SEM = 0.01; t(4) = 1.73, p = .16, d = 1.18] nor Trials 42-47 [M = 0.06, SEM = 0.02; t(4) = 1.53, p = .20, d = 1.00].
+Paired t-tests showed the birds’ average change in choice of S1 from Trials 41-42 (M = 0.19, SEM = 0.08) was not significantly larger than either the change from Trials 36-41 [M = 0.04, SEM = 0.01; t(4) = 1.73, p = .16, d = 1.18, 95% CIs (-0.39, 2.48)] nor Trials 42-47 [M = 0.06, SEM = 0.02; t(4) = 1.53, p = .20, d = 1.00, 95% CIs (-0.48, 2.32)].
 Although inspection of Figure 4, as well as these effect size estimates, illustrate that pigeons appeared to have at least some sensitivity to the reversal, this sensitivity varied appreciably across birds.
 Taken in the context of Experiments 1 and 2, these individual differences may have been the result of timeouts having different effects on inhibition for different birds.

 Experiment 4

 Experiment 3 demonstrated that, despite possibly showing better-than-typical performance for a visual discrimination, pigeons continued to make anticipatory and perseverative errors on a midsession reversal choice task with a timeout procedure implemented.
 However, Experiments 1 and 2 also demonstrated that pigeons’ patterns of errors on a go/no-go version of the task changed as they were trained with multiple reversals.
 With no previous research in multiple within-session contingency reversals between two stimuli, it is unknown whether training with multiple reversals would improve midsession reversal performance on a choice task.
 In Experiment 4, we used a 160-trial, three-reversal choice task to ask whether the pigeons used in Experiments 1 and 2 could transfer successfully to a midsession reversal choice task, and whether the pigeons used in Experiment 3 would transfer to a task with multiple reversals.
+This experiment serves to explore the effects of additional reversals (which alter the temporal structure of the session, but do not change the structure of the first 80 trials) on performance of birds with prior experience with multiple reversals or with midsession reversal choice tasks.

 Method